sotazum/langfuse-google-cloud-terraform/README.md

 ![Langfuse v3 Architecture on Google Cloud](images/langfuse_v3_self_host_google_cloud.png)

 ## Update Langfuse v2 to v3
 Our `main` branch will continuously support Langfuse v3.
 Langfuse v3 gained a solid and scalable architecture with the latest major update.
-You can also access previous version at `v2` branch.
+You can also access v2 at `v0.0.1` tag.

 ## Setup on Google Cloud
 ### Features